-^{13.} U.S. Census Bureau, "The Big Payoff: Educational Attainment and Synthetic Estimates of Work-Life Earnings," U.S. Department of Commerce, July 2002.
+^{12.} U.S. Census Bureau, "The Big Payoff: Educational Attainment and Synthetic Estimates of Work-Life Earnings," July 2002.

-^{12.} Tax deduction savings are based on a taxpayer filing in the 15 percent marginal income tax bracket for the first 15 years and in the 25 percent tax bracket for the final 15 years.
+^{11.} Tax deduction savings are based on a taxpayer filing in the 15 percent marginal income tax bracket for the first 15 years and in the 25 percent tax bracket for the final 15 years.
 Total tax savings are then averaged over the 360-month length of the loan.